What Are The Best Work Boots?

 Wellington safety boots provide total waterproofing to just below the knee.
-They still provide excellent protection with steel toe caps and midsoles but are also extra flexible.
-The Buckler Buckbootz Wellington Boots. are a great example.
+They still provide excellent protection with steel toe caps and mid-soles but are also extra flexible.
+The Buckler Buckbootz Wellington Boots are a great example.
 Many are also insulated against the cold.

-If you use safety boots on a regular basis then premium quality boots are definitely a worthwhile investment.
+If you use safety boots on a regular basis then premium quality site boots are definitely a worthwhile investment.
 Choose well-constructed boots whose outers are made from leather or neoprene.

 Of course the primary requirement for safety boots is that they keep your feet well protected.
 There are a range of safety standards that govern safety boots.
 For work use you will need a minimum of S1 SRC boots.
 These feature steel toe caps, antic static technology and non-slip soles.
-But depending on your industry you may need a different standard of safety boot.
+But depending on your industry you may need a higher standard of site safety boot.
 It certainly pays to be vigilant in this area.

 All SB rated boots provide toe protection to an impact of 200 Joules.